-Medicaid is an assistance program for individuals with low incomes.
+Medicaid is a joint federal and state program that provides free or low-cost health insurance to low-income individuals, families, and children, pregnant women, the elderly, and people with disabilities.
 It is paid for by Federal and State taxes.
-For individuals with disabilities along with Medical coverage it can provide long-term care services like residential, employment and respite through a Home and Community Based Waiver.
+For individuals with disabilities, along with Medical coverage, it can provide long-term care services like residential, employment and respite through a Home and Community Based Waiver.